dataLanced/dataLanced.Github.io/Healthcare_Project.md

 <img src="images/Massachusetts Education Project.png?raw=true"/>

-In this project we are going to play the level of a newly hired health care data analyst at a hospital and because our supervisor is busy, they have given us a lot of tasks to handle for them.
+In this project we are going to play the level of a newly hired healthcare data analyst at a hospital and because our supervisor is busy, they have given us a lot of tasks to handle for them.

 The tasks:

 - What does the time spent in the hospital look like?
 Are the majority of our patients spending less than 7 days?
 - Try to find out which medical specialties have the highest number of procedures on average.
-- Are there any racial discrepancies? (based on the number of lab procdures done)
+- Are there any racial discrepancies? (based on the number of lab procedures done)
 - Do patients who get a lot of lab procedures/tests done stay longer in the hospital?
-- We want to perform a medical test on any patient who is either African-American or had an "Up" value for metformin.
+- We want to perform a medical test on any patient who is either African-American or has an "Up" value for metformin.
 Please help us compile a list of patients who   meet this criteria
-- Find "success stories" where patients who came into thie hospital with an emergency (`admission_type_id` is 1), but stayed less than the average time in the hospital
+- Find "success stories" where patients who came into the hospital with an emergency (`admission_type_id` is 1), but stayed less than the average time in the hospital
 - We are asked to write a summary for the top 50 medical patients in a format like this: "Patient 2383 was Caucasian and was readmitted.
 They had 21 medications and 32 lab procedures."

-This project SQL project will show us how versatile this dataset is and tease the possibilities of how much time can be spent on it.
+This SQL project will show us how versatile this dataset is and tease the possibilities of how much time can be spent on it.
 Because of all the columns that this dataset contains, there are so many insights and relationships that can be looked at and tested.
-But our because of "job duties", we'll just be skimming the tip of the iceberg.
+But because of "job duties", we'll just be skimming the tip of the iceberg.

 ## Why This Project and What is the Data?

 I chose this project because I was interested in a health domain-focused dataset to add to my data repository!
 Also, because my mother is a nurse, I have always had a curiosity for the health industry at large and always wondered how or if I could make a contribution to it without having to go to nursing or medical school! 😂

 For this project, we are using this [diabetic-focused dataset](https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008#).
-This dataset represents 10 years of data (1999-2008) and is specifically geared toward the analysis of factors regarding patient readmission and other outcomes pertaining to specifically diabetic patients.
+This dataset represents 10 years of data (1999-2008) and is specifically geared toward the analysis of factors regarding patient readmission and other outcomes pertaining specifically to diabetic patients.
 But the version that we're using is a modified version on [Kaggle](https://www.kaggle.com/code/iabhishekofficial/prediction-on-hospital-readmission/notebook) and we aren't focusing either on readmissions or diabetic-factors to complete our assigned tasks in the previous section.

 ### Data Dictionary